microservices-api/kubernetes-microprofile-lab/README.md

 ## Prerequisites

-1. The user's namespace pod security policy must be no more restrictive than `ibm-anyuid-psp` or CouchDB will not run
+1. The user's namespace pod security policy must be no more restrictive than `ibm-anyuid-psp` or CouchDB will not run.
+We have instructions to configure the namespace you'll create later in the lab.
     1. https://github.com/IBM/cloud-pak/tree/master/spec/security/psp

-1. A ClusterImagePolicy must exist that allows the following registry URLs
+1. A ClusterImagePolicy must exist that allows the following registry URLs.
+This is already done on the cluster you're provided for the workshop.
     1. `docker.io/kocolosk/couchdb-statefulset-assembler:*`
     1. `docker.io/couchdb*`